Boot-Error/Sentience/events_brochure.md

 [music events]{.underline}

-**battle of bands**
+## Battle of bands

 *\[rock band competition\]*

 you think you have what it takes to rock? to electrify the crowd with your music? battle of bands, as the name suggests, is a battle of music between bands.
 This event focuses on a band's understanding of music and the ability to connect with their audience.
 So, come on already; just pack your guitar and get ready to get on the stairway for some good old rock 'n roll!

 **Team Size:** 3-8